aphototool/A-Photo-Tool-Libre/README.md

 ```
 sudo apt install ./aphototoollibre_1.0-1_amd64.deb
 ```
-   - You may see error message at the end of otherwise succesfull installation about permission denied and performin as root.
+   - You may see error message at the end of otherwise successful installation about permission denied and performing as root.
 That is ok.
    - Package managers may show license as "proprietary".
 The license is actually GPLv3.

 #### Tested environments
 - Debian 11.2 (Gnome / KDE Plasma)
 - Ubuntu Desktop 21.10
 - Kubuntu 21.10

+Does **not** work on
+- Ubuntu 20.04.3 LTS (too old libraries)

-Absolutely **no** quarantee is given that this app will work on any tested or untested environment.
+Absolutely **no** guarantee is given that this app will work on any tested or untested environment.

 **This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of
 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.**